Rhyolite: Name

 The name rhyolite was introduced into geology in 1860 by the German traveler and geologist Ferdinand von Richthofen from the Greek word rhýax ("a stream of lava") and the rock name suffix "-lite".

 Uses

-In North American pre-historic times, rhyolite was quarried extensively in what is now eastern Pennsylvania.
+In North American pre-historic times, rhyolite was quarried extensively for weaponry and tools in eastern Pennsylvania and the Blue Hills in Massachusetts, suggesting a broader culture of mining and utilizing rhyolite among the Indigenous peoples of the Northeastern Woodlands.
 Among the leading quarries was the Carbaugh Run Rhyolite Quarry Site in Adams County.
 Rhyolite was mined there starting 11,500 years ago.
 Tons of rhyolite were traded across the Delmarva Peninsula, because the rhyolite kept a sharp point when knapped and was used to make spear points and arrowheads.

 Obsidian is usually of rhyolitic composition, and it has been used for tools since prehistoric times.
 Obsidian scalpels have been investigated for use in delicate surgery.
 Pumice, also typically of rhyolitic composition, finds important uses as an abrasive, in concrete, and as a soil amendment.
 Rhyolitic tuff was used extensively for construction in ancient Rome and has been used in construction in modern Europe.